ebprado/CSP-BART/README.md

 # Accounting for shared covariates in semi-parametric Bayesian additive regression trees
 This repository houses R scripts and data sets that can be used to reproduce the results presented in the paper [_Accounting for shared covariates in semi-parametric Bayesian additive regression trees_.
-The Annals of Applied Statistics (to appear)](https://arxiv.org/pdf/2108.07636.pdf).
+The Annals of Applied Statistics (to appear, 2024)](https://arxiv.org/pdf/2108.07636.pdf).

 In addition, it provides an implementation of CSP-BART in the format of an R package named ```spbart```.